cp - Copy files and objects

 gsutil -o "GSUtil:max_upload_compression_buffer_size=8G" \ -m cp -j html,txt -r /local/source/dir gs://bucket/path

 Applies gzip transport encoding to file uploads.
-This option
+This option works like the

 Outputs a manifest log file with detailed information about each item that was copied.
 This manifest contains the following information for each item: